akashacms/akashacms-website/documents/quick-start/initialization.html.md

 What we have are:

-* `config.js` is the JavaScript file which initializes the AkashaCMS Configuration object.
+* `config.mjs` is the JavaScript file which initializes the AkashaCMS Configuration object.
 * `package.json` is a normal Node.js project file, where we're primarily interested in listing dependencies on Node.js modules used by the project, and scripts recording how the project is built and deployed
 * `assets` is a directory structure containing project assets
 * `documents` is a directory structure containing the content for the project